epadam/Production-Time-Series-Prediction-System/README.md

 Don't just train the models on your computer, you need a system for it.

-Think about what you need?
+Think about what you need when you pick up an MLOps platform/toolkit?
-* notebook environment
+* You need to real time or offline analysis
+* Which environment will you deploy the model? k8s, local machine, virtual machine?
+* You develop on local laptop or remote cluster?
+* Integrated data processing tools?
+Do you need Spark, Dask?
+* Do you need autoML training?
+* Do you need distributed training?
+* Do you need retraining pipeline?
+* Integrated deploying serving tools

+What you must need:
-* tracking model and data
+* tracking model and dataset
+* Artifact Store
 *
-* deploying functions?